oVirt/ovirt-site/source/release/4.2.7/index.html.md

  - [BZ 1590967](https://bugzilla.redhat.com/1590967) <b>[RFE] Display space savings when a VDO volume is used.</b><br>The current release has a 'VDO Savings' field that displays the savings percentage for the Gluster Storage Domain, Volume, and Brick views.
  - [BZ 1623259](https://bugzilla.redhat.com/1623259) <b>Mark clusters with deprecated CPU type</b><br>In the current release, for compatibility versions 4.2 and 4.3, a warning in the Cluster screen indicates that the CPU types currently used are not supported in 4.3.
 The warning enables the user to change the cluster CPU type to a supported CPU type.
- - [BZ 1563181](https://bugzilla.redhat.com/1563181) <b>do not require Engine-brick connection when importing a gluster cluster</b><br>
  - [BZ 1610979](https://bugzilla.redhat.com/1610979) <b>[downstream clone - 4.2.7] [RHEL-7.6] Limit east-west traffic of VMs with network filter</b><br>In the current release, a filter for VNIC profiles, `clean-traffic-gateway`, supports private VLAN connections.

 #### VDSM

  - [BZ 1628477](https://bugzilla.redhat.com/1628477) <b>[downstream clone - 4.2.7] After importing KVM VM the actual size is bigger than the virtual size</b><br>When a VM is running, the disk size of the virtual machine should be no larger than was required during the initial allocation of disk space, unless you specify pre-allocation.
 Previously, when you set thin provisioning for importing a KVM-based VM into a Red Hat Virtualizaton environment, the disk size of the VM within the Red Hat Virtualization storage domain was inflated to the volume size or larger, even when the original KVM-based VM was much smaller.<br>KVM Sparseness is now supported so that when you import a virtual machine with thin provisioning enabled into a Red Hat Virtualization environment, the disk size of the original virtual machine image is preserved.
- - [BZ 1620573](https://bugzilla.redhat.com/1620573) <b>[downstream clone - 4.2.7] [RFE] Time sync in VM after resuming from PAUSE state</b><br>A heavy load on a VM can result in inaccurate snapshot time stamps and other timing-related issues. <br>Guest Time Synchronization enables synchronizing and correcting the time on a VM after long pauses, such as pauses that occur during snapshots.
-When this feature is turned on, the VDSM attempts to synchronize the time on a VM after a pause.<br>To turn on Guest Time Synchronization for snapshots, use the time_sync_snapshot_enable option.
-To turn on Guest Time Synchronization for other scenarios, use the time_sync_cont_enable option.<br>By default, this feature is disabled, for backwards compatibility.
+ - [BZ 1620573](https://bugzilla.redhat.com/1620573) <b>[downstream clone - 4.2.7] [RFE] Time sync in VM after resuming from PAUSE state</b><br>Large snapshots can result in long pauses of a VM that can affect the accuracy of the System Time, upon which time stamps and other time related functions depend.
+Guest Time Synchronization enables synchronization of the VM’s System Time during the creation of snapshots when enabled.
+When this feature is enabled and the Guest Agent is running, the VDSM process on the Host attempts to synchronize the System Time of the VM with the Host’s System Time when snapshots are completed and the VM is un-paused.
+To turn on Guest Time Synchronization for snapshots, use the time_sync_snapshot_enable option.
+For synchronizing the VM’s System Time during abnormal scenarios that may cause the VM to pause, you can enable the time_sync_cont_enable option.
+By default, these features are disabled for backward compatibility.
+ - [BZ 1621211](https://bugzilla.redhat.com/1621211) <b>[downstream clone - 4.2.7] qemu-img: slow disk move/clone/import</b><br>Copying volumes to preallocated disks is slower than it can be, and does not make optimal use of available network resources.
+In this release, qemu-img uses out of order writing.
+As a result, write operations, such as importing, moving or copying large disks to preallocated storage, can be up to 6 times faster.

 #### oVirt Log Collector